Anneyino/VueProject/worklog/Report.md

 ### Development & Community

 Definitely, GitHub plays an important role for Vue.js development, it records the code version, issues, and project management.
 Besides, Vue.js project also has its own organized [forum community](https://forum.vuejs.org/) for users to question the issues and share the knowledge.
 As we already say ahead, the forum can support Chinese language very well.

-### Contrast to other Framework
-When compared to other frameworks, Vue.js has its own pros and cons.
-The main advantage is that it is very light weight and easy to use.
-Vue.js doses score higher in some benchmarks when comes to performance.
-Vue.js offers us to build reactive interfaces.
-It also provides a large set of directives, Data binding, template logic, event handling and much more.

 ***5.Development View***
 ---